 How much can I earn?

-FWS students are paid an hourly wage.
+Federal Work Study students are paid an hourly wage.
 Wages for the program must equal at least the current federal minimum wage, but may be higher, depending on the type of work performed and the skills required.
 The maximum amount a student may earn in an award year cannot exceed the total FWS award.
-When assigning work hours, the employer or student finance representative will consider the award amount, class schedule, and satisfactory academic progress.
+When assigning work hours, the employer or financial aid administrator will consider the award amount, class schedule, and satisfactory academic progress.
 For a listing of available positions please contact the Financial Aid Office.